 Interim Executive Director

 Naama Haviv, who holds an MA/ABD in Comparative Genocide from Clark University, joined JWW’s team in April 2007.
-At JWW, Naama develops education and advocacy programs, implements JWW youth activist initiatives, researches current world conflicts to assess the risk of genocide, and works to ensure the strength and quality of JWW-supported relief and development projects.
-Before joining the JWW team, Naama created and managed educational programs connecting students from the U.S. to students in Afghanistan, Bangladesh, Tajikistan and the West Bank for Relief International, and held research positions with the Institute for the Study of Genocide, the Middle East Media Research Institute and the American Anti-Slavery Group.
+In this role, Naama directs the organization’s policy and advocacy work to end genocide and mass atrocities, manages JWW’s programs and works with JWW’s international partners to ensure the strength and quality of JWW-supported relief and development projects for Sudan and Congo.
+Before joining Jewish World Watch, Ms. Haviv created and managed educational programs for Relief International, connecting students from the US to students in Afghanistan, Bangladesh, Tajikistan, and the West Bank, and she held research positions with the Institute for the Study of Genocide, the Middle East Media Research Institute, and the American Anti-Slavery Group.

-Naama lives in Los Angeles with her husband Greg and their new daughter, Lena.
+Naama lives in Los Angeles with her husband Greg and their daughter Lena.